Jahannam: Sources

 Different sources used by (or related to) Islam give different descriptions of hell, its torments, location, inhabitants and their sins, etc.

 Qur'anic descriptions

 According to Einar Thomassen, much of how Muslims picture and think about Jahannam comes from the Qur'an.
 He found nearly 500 references to Jahannam in it, using a variety of names.
+(Note: Scholars differ on the number of references in the Qur'an.
+A. Jones counts 92 "significant passages" about Hell and 62 about Paradise, while Lange identified about 400 verses "relating, in a meaningful way" to Hell, and about 320 to Paradise.
+Other scholars claim Paradise gets "significantly more space" in the Qur'an than Hell.)
 The following is an example of the Qur'anic verses about Hell:

-Muhammad requests Maalik (left) to show him Hell during his heavenly journey.
-Miniature from "The David Collection Copenhagen".
-The native authorities derived the name from mlk, meaning to possess, rule over.
-This root may have influenced the form, but the source is doubtless the Biblical Moloch located in Gehenna.

 Surely the day of decision is (a day) appointed: